 4. Images and Media

-Identify all of your images and media files who are having large file size, and optimize them to boost your page load speed.
-Here, you can check the file size in three formats including More than 1 Mb, From 500 Kb to 1 Mb, and Less than 500 Kb.
+Identify all of your images and media files with large file sizes, and optimize them to boost your page load speed.
+You can check the file size in three formats, including More than 1 Mb, From 500 Kb to 1 Mb, and Less than 500 Kb.

 5. Speed, Optimization

 Monitor the page speed on desktop as well as mobile.
-If the page speed is below average, then you will have to work on it immediately as the page speed is one of the major factors in on-page SEO.
+If the page speed is below average, you will have to work on it immediately as the page speed is one of the significant factors in on-page SEO.

-Page Analysis provides you with information such as position, queries, cost, competition, and the number of search results for each keyword.
+Page Analysis provides information such as position, queries, cost, competition, and the number of search results for each keyword.